 - 2.8 In any dealings between Members and Officers neither should try to take advantage of their position or place undue pressure on junior staff. - 2.9 Members and Officers must always be mutually respectful, regardless of their role within the Authority.
 Members must not pressurise any Officer to do things s/he has no power to do, or to work outside of normal duties or hours. - 2.10 Apart from decisions that are clearly illegal, Officers should usually carry out decisions of the Authority.
 However, instructions should never be given to Officers to act in a way that is unlawful.
 Officers have a duty to express their reservations in this sort of situation, and the Monitoring Officer or Chief Finance Officer may get involved as they have a statutory duty to intervene where illegality or maladministration is possible. - 2.11 To assist Members in decision making they should be informed of all legal and financial considerations, and be warned of the consequences even if it is unpopular.
-If a Member has a concern that an Officer is not carrying out a particular Authority decision, the Member concerned should draw this to the

-- attention of the Head of Paid Service. - 2.12 In similar terms, Officers should not use undue influence to pressurise an individual Member to make a decision in his/her favour, nor raise personal matters to do with their job, or make claims or allegations about other Officers to Members. - 2.13 The Authority has procedures for consultation, grievance and discipline and there is a right to report actions of concern under the Authority's Whistleblowing Policy. - 2.14 Members should not seek to place undue pressure on junior officers through direct requests for information/advice. - 2.15 There will be occasions when members need to contact officers, if members contact officers who are not listed in the top three tiers of officer structure, the officer who has been contacted should inform their director if required.
-If possible, members should avoid going directly to Officers not listed in the top three tiers. - 2.16 As mentioned above, the Authority has adopted separate Codes of Conduct for Members and Officers.
+If a Member has a concern that an Officer is not carrying out a particular Authority decision, the Member concerned should draw this to the attention of the Head of Paid Service. - 2.12 In similar terms, Officers should not use undue influence to pressurise an individual Member to make a decision in his/her favour, nor raise personal matters to do with their job, or make claims or allegations about other Officers to Members. - 2.13 The Authority has procedures for consultation, grievance and discipline and there is a right to report actions of concern under the Authority's Whistleblowing Policy. - 2.14 Members should not seek to place undue pressure on junior officers through direct requests for information/advice. - 2.15 Members should always direct requests for information/ advice through the Chief Officers.
+They should never go directly to Junior Officers as this can put undue pressure on individuals. - 2.16 As mentioned above, the Authority has adopted separate Codes of Conduct for Members and Officers.
 The codes aim to improve and maintain the Authority's reputation as well as protect both Mayor/ Members and Officers and so they demand very high standards of conduct.